medcomdk/MedComLandingPage/docs/assets/documents/GovernanceTerminology.md

 ### 2.2 Versioning of MedCom Terminology IG

-MedCom applies a versioning model to manage updates to MedCom FHIR Terminology (https://medcomfhir.dk/ig/terminology/), using the format Major.Minor.Patch.
+MedCom applies a versioning model to manage updates to [MedCom FHIR Terminology](https://medcomfhir.dk/ig/terminology/), using the format Major.Minor.Patch.

 Changes to individual terminology artefacts do not automatically result in the same level of version change in the Terminology IG.
 The IG version is determined based on the overall impact of the update.

 For instance, a minor change to a ValueSet may be reflected as a patch version in the MedCom Terminology IG.

-Changes are documented in the Directory of published versions (https://medcomfhir.dk/ig/terminology/history.html) of the Terminology IG.
+Changes are documented in the [Directory of published versions](https://medcomfhir.dk/ig/terminology/history.html) of the Terminology IG.

 Examples: